 Presentations To Businesses Or Other Groups ~ Zoom or In Person

 Live or Virtual Presentations for Lunch-and-Learn, Keynotes, Meetings, Employee Gatherings, Talks for Self-Care Sessions, Motivational Presentations, Health and Wellness, Celebrations, Sermons

-In addition to the talks listed here I do several other presentations for women’s groups, alumni associations, neighborhood organizations and churches.
+In addition to the talks listed here I do other presentations for women’s groups, alumni associations, neighborhood organizations and churches.
 I also enjoy speaking to “lunch and learn” groups, virtual team-building sessions, and company annual meetings.
 My talks are uplifting, informative and thoughtful.
 I can also facilitate virtual presentations where all attending have the same plants or other materials at hand so that they have a group experience with everyone feeling, smelling or tasting the same plants or products.
 Please contact me for details.